-The Medical Minute: Avoiding two winter weather-related problemsJanuary 17th, 2012 in Health
+The Medical Minute: Avoiding two winter weather-related problemsJanuary 17, 2012 By Kent Harkey and Chris DeFlitch in Medicine & Health / Health

 Though it may not have felt like winter until recently, it is that time of year when environmental exposures to the cold weather will be causing many problems for people.
 Here are some tips for preventing and safely treating two common winter weather-related problems -- frost bite of the extremities and hypothermia.

 Frost bite is a common cold-induced phenomenon caused by ice crystal formation in tissues, causing direct damage or by lack of oxygen to the cold tissue.
 Extremities like hands and feet are at highest risk because with exposure to cold temperatures, those extremities dont receive as much warm blood flow as the central part of your body that houses important organs like the heart and lungs.
 In direct damage, ice crystals form in the tissues and kill the tissue.
 When an area is re-warmed, returning blood encounters injured blood vessels and small clots form.
 This sets off a complicated chain reaction of inflammation.

 Frostbite of the extremities is described in three severity levels.
 First degree consists of areas of redness that are painful, burning, itching, or tingling and is completely reversible with re-warming.
 In second degree frostbite, blisters associated with decrease skin sensation occur on the skin.
 Third degree represents damage to all layers of tissue.
 Third degree is irreversible cell tissue death and is associated with loss of sensation and black discoloration.